-Under the Videocon License Agreement we continue to have the right to produce and market products utilizing the Videocon Licensed Technology.
-We also continue to have the right to utilize Volga-Svet Ltd., a Russian corporation ("Volga"), with whom we have been working with for more than fourteen years, and an Asian company with whom we have been working with for more than eight years, to produce and market products utilizing the Videocon Licensed Technology.
+Under the Videocon License Agreement we retained the right to produce and market products utilizing the Videocon Licensed Technology.
+We also continue to have the right to utilize Volga-Svet Ltd., a Russian corporation ("Volga"), with whom we have been working with for more than fourteen years, to produce and market products utilizing the Videocon Licensed Technology.
+During the third quarter of fiscal 2012 we reduced our level of development activity with Volga.
+Management is presently reassessing many of our development efforts, which may result in a continued reduction of our development work with Volga.

 At the same time we entered into the Videocon License Agreement in November 2007, we also entered into a Share Subscription Agreement (the "Share Subscription Agreement") with Mars Overseas Limited, an affiliate of Videocon ("Mars Overseas").
 Under the Share Subscription Agreement, Mars Overseas purchased 20,000,000 unregistered shares of our common stock (the "CopyTele Shares") from us for an aggregate purchase price of \$16,200,000.
-Also in November 2007, our wholly-owned subsidiary, CopyTele International Ltd. ("CopyTele International"), entered into a GDR Purchase Agreement with Global EPC Ventures Limited ("Global"), for CopyTele International to purchase from Global 1,495,845 global depository receipts of Videocon (the "Videocon GDRs") for an aggregate purchase price of \$16,200,000.
-The fair value of our investment in the Videocon GDRs as of April 30, 2012 was approximately \$4,864,000.
+Also in November 2007, our wholly-owned subsidiary, CopyTele International Ltd. ("CopyTele International to purchase from Global 1,495,845 global depository receipts of Videocon (the "Videocon GDRs") for an aggregate purchase price of \$16,200,000.
+The fair value of our investment in the Videocon GDRs as of July 31, 2012 was approximately \$4,603,000.
 For the purpose of effecting a lock up of the Videocon GDRs and CopyTele Shares (collectively, the "Securities") for a period of seven years, and therefore restricting both parties from selling or transferring the Securities during such period, CopyTele International and Mars Overseas entered into two Loan and Pledge Agreements in November 2007.
 The Videocon GDRs are to be held as security for a loan in the principal amount of \$5,000,000 from Mars Overseas to CopyTele International, and the CopyTele Shares are similarly held as security for a loan in the principal amount of \$5,000,000 from CopyTele International to Mars Overseas.
 See Note 1 to the condensed consolidated financial statements for additional information.